mivuorin/sharp-ratings/readme.md

 ## How to build:

 Svelte client needs to be built before building asp.net app.
-All client code is in 'client' folder and bulid result will be located in 'wwwroot' folder where asp.net is serving it.
+All client code is in `client` folder and bulid result will be located in `wwwroot` folder where asp.net is serving it.
 To manually build client:

     cd client
     npm install